baumrock/RockFrontend/README.md

 No!
 Some examples might use UIkit classes, but you can choose whatever framework you like (or none of course).

+## MVC?

+RockFrontend does not force you to use an MVC architecture, though I'm always using one.
+It's as simple as adding one file with very little code using the [brilliant core feature "custom page classes"](https://processwire.com/blog/posts/pw-3.0.152/#new-ability-to-specify-custom-page-classes).

 ## Browser Live Reloading

 You'll get instant live reloading of your browser whenever a file changed.
 Just create the file `see.php` in your PW root directory: